Updated Jan 19, 2026

 Types of Foam Mattresses

-There are three types of foam mattresses: traditional memory foam, open-cell foam, and foam with gel pods.
+There are two types of foam mattresses: traditional memory foam and open-cell foam.
 Each type has its own unique qualities and features.

-• Open-cell foam – Open-cell memory foam mattresses are less dense and softer than traditional foam mattresses.
+- Open-cell foam – Open-cell memory foam mattresses are less dense and softer than traditional foam mattresses.
 The “open-cells” create small tunnels that promote air movement throughout the mattress and allow heat to escape.
-The Casper® Original Mattress unites our AirScape™ open-cell foam technology with high-density memory foam for that signature “just right” feel.
+The Casper One mattress unites open-cell foam technology with high-density memory foam for that signature “just right” feel.

 Construction